Uncertainty Principles and Non-local Black Holes: UV non-local gravity and GUP

 A common feature of UV non-local theories of gravity is the effective `smearing' of point-like sources over a region whose size is defined by the characteristic length scale of the theory.
 Within this region, the effects of non-locality become significant, resulting in a regular rather than singular gravitational field.
 To see this, one can consider a sub-class of UV non-local theories with infinitely many d'Alembert operators \cite{biswas:quadratic} in the weak-field limit.
 For a static point-like source of mass $m$ and energy density $\rho$, the non-local field equations yield the following modification of Poisson's equation \cite{buoninfante:classical} with respect to GR:

-where $\Phi_\textup{NL}$ is the spherically symmetric Newtonian potential of the theory and $L_\textup{UV}$ is the characteristic length scale of non-locality.
+where $\Phi_\textup{NL}$ is the spherically symmetric Newtonian potential of the theory, $L_\textup{UV}$ is the characteristic length scale of non-locality and $\Box=\nabla^2$ under the assumption of the matter source being static.
 By shifting the non-local exponential factor to the r.h.s.\ and employing the Fourier transform representation, this equation becomes equivalent to Poisson's equation of GR for a source `smeared' over a region of finite size $\sim L_\textup{UV}$:

 Solving for $\Phi_\textup{NL}$, one finds that

 This Newtonian potential is asymptotically flat and approximates GR's Newtonian potential for $r\gg L_\textup{UV}$, while, for $r\rightarrow0$, it converges to the finite value $-\frac{Gm}{\sqrt{\pi}L_\textup{UV}}$, thus making the theory asymptotically safe.